Spain

 There is an absolute limit of 80 overtime hours per year per worker.
 Workers under 18 years of age, night workers, and part-time workers are prohibited from working overtime.

-Spain requires two bonuses (a 13th- and 14th- month salary) be paid out to Workers per year.
+Spain requires two bonuses (a 13th-month salary to be paid in June and 14th- month salary to be paid in December) be paid out to Workers per year.
 The payments are calculated based on the Worker’s salary, and each one amounts to 1/14th of the total annual salary.

-In Spain, employment may be terminated for several reasons, including objective dismissal (based on economic, technical, organizational, or production-related factors), disciplinary dismissal (due to serious misconduct), collective dismissal (involving large-scale layoffs), and termination by mutual agreement.
-Unless on a fixed term agreement or in cases of serious misconduct, Workers must be given advanced written notice prior to terminations or pay in lieu.
+In Spain, a Worker may be terminated for several reasons, including objective dismissal (based on economic, technical, organizational, or production-related factors), disciplinary dismissal (due to serious misconduct), collective dismissal (involving large-scale layoffs), and termination by mutual agreement.
+Unless subject to a fixed term agreement or in cases of serious misconduct, Workers must be given advanced written notice prior to terminations or pay in lieu.
 The amount of written notice required is generally 15 days.
-Except in cases of disciplinary dismissal, severance pay is generally due to Workers upon termination.
-In cases of fair dismissals, a severance of 20 days' salary per year of service is payable to the Worker.
-In unfair cases of dismissal, severance of 33 days' salary per year of service is payable to the worker.

 TCWGlobal stands unmatched as the leading employer of record service provider.
 Our global reach, expertise in diverse industries, and commitment to client satisfaction makes us the best choice.
 Looking for a global employer of record or international payrolling partner that will work with you and not for you?
 Trust TCWGlobal.
 We are here for you.